gges5110/austinbusgo/README.md

 * Lint: `make lint`
 * Download GTFS files from CapMetro: `make downloadGTFS`

-## Create postgreSQL Database
+## Create PostgreSQL Database

-* A docker compose script is provided to setup the database.
+* A docker compose script is provided to set up the database.
 It relies on GTFS csv files being present in  `ci-job/capmetro` and ran with `preprocessGTFS.py` script.

-## Update/Import Database

-* The production database is being updated nightly through [scheduled job](./ci-job/updateGTFS.py).
-* The GTFS files can be downloaded from [CapMetro GTFS](https://data.texas.gov/Transportation/CapMetro-GTFS/r4v4-vz24)